As an Amazon Associate, I earn from qualifying purchases.

-If you that other areas of your life are starting to interfere with your fitness routine, be determined- refuse to give in and allow yourself to be pulled off-course, and definitely do not use those other areas as an excuse to neglect your program.
+If you that other areas of your life are starting to interfere with your cardio coasting is detrimental to a fitness routine because refuse to give in and allow yourself to be pulled off-course, and definitely do not use those other areas as an excuse to neglect your program.

 The exercise described in this book is made up of a meat mixer of stretching and strengthening moves.

 Going through the first set of repetitions of any moves without using weights is an excellent way to warm yourself up in preparation for the more intensive variation with the weights.